Entropy-Warrior/entropy-warrior.github.io/perspective-tensor/src/content/blog/gpt5-agent-moment.md

 ---
 title: "The Intelligence Inflection"
-description: "We've crossed a threshold where AI capability isn't the bottleneck anymore—we are.
-A meditation on what happens when silicon intelligence finally catches up to carbon, and why our interfaces need to evolve."
+description: "Silicon intelligence has finally caught up.
+Now the bottleneck isn't AI capability—it's us.
+What happens next will redefine how we think, work, and create."
 pubDate: 2025-08-09
 draft: false
 tags: ["ai", "agents", "interfaces"]